 - Open the video file you want to play on VLC and click on the ‘Subtitles’ tab in the menu bar.

 - Select ‘Add Subtitle File’ from the drop down menu, then navigate to the downloaded subtitle file and select it.

-By following these simple steps, you’ll be able to add subtitles to videos on VLC.
+By following these simple steps, you’ll be able to embed subtitles in VLC videos.
 Just like VLC on Windows, you’ll also be able to change the subtitle tracks in case the subtitle file has multiple tracks.
 Additionally, you’ll also be able to adjust the text size, the text color, the outline thickness, the background opacity, and the background color.

 How to Add Subtitles on MPV Media Player on macOS